-A Doula is not a medical professional, although doulas usually have a lot of experience with birth.
-A doula does not give medical advice, but will help you ask the right questions.
-A doula does not perform medical procedures.
-A doula does not make any decisions on your behalf, but will help you understand your options.
-A doula does not communicate your preferences to your birth team, but will help you communicate them.
+A doula is not a medical professional, although doulas usually have a lot of experience with pregnancy, birth and postpartum mums and babies.
+A doula does not give medical advice but will help you ask the right questions.
+A doula does not perform medical procedures, or make decisions on your behalf, but will help you understand your options.
+A doula does not communicate your preference to your medical team but will help you communicate them.

 31% decrease in the use of Pitocin*

 12% increase in the likelihood of a spontaneous vaginal birth*

 9% decrease in the use of any medications for pain relief